 Besides scribling mathematical puzzles on paper and programming, I like to be active in various areas.
 I like to travel the world near and far, with my fiancé Laila.
 We have had numerours adventures together, trekking, biking, diving and sailing.
 I am also very keen on playing music and I play guitar, drums and piano with great enthusiasm.
-On the more passive side, I like to watch a good film noir, read a classic, or simply just float around the internet learning all sorts of peculiar new things and skills.
+On the more passive side, I like watching classics like the Maltese Falcon, read a Steinbeck novel, or simply just float around the internet (wikipedia and such) learning all sorts of peculiar historical facts and skills.
 I have a curious mind, and thus often engage myself in new challenges.

 If you want to know some technical details on me, please continue on to my CV